awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

 ### Turning on hash join for parallel query clusters<a name="aurora-mysql-parallel-query-enabling-hash-join"></a>

 Parallel query is typically used for the kinds of resource\-intensive queries that benefit from the hash join optimization\.
-Thus, it's helpful to ensure that hash joins are turned on for clusters where you plan to use parallel query\.
+Thus, it's helpful to make sure that hash joins are turned on for clusters where you plan to use parallel query\.
 For information about how to use hash joins effectively, see [Optimizing large Aurora MySQL join queries with hash joins](AuroraMySQL.BestPractices.md#Aurora.BestPractices.HashJoin)\.

 ### Turning on and turning off parallel query using the console<a name="aurora-mysql-parallel-query-enabling-console"></a>